circuits/circuits/docs/source/man/tools.rst

        <handler[<instance of App>.prepare_unregister_complete] (App._on_prepare_unregister_complete)>

-Displaying a Visual Represenation of your Application
+Displaying a Visual Representation of your Application
 -----------------------------------------------------

 The :py:func:`~circuits.tools.graph` function is used to help